Rush Lindboy here behind the Golden EIB microphone broadcast excellence and kicking off a brand new week.

 My house is on the ocean.

-It's about oh, four or five miles from where our broadcast complex here.
+It's about four or five miles from where our broadcast complex here.

-And for the last week I've noticed a sign, two signs that warn motorists that beginning today through April 30th, the southbound lane of the uh of the road I take, which would be the direction I use coming into work, the southbound lane would be closed.
+And for the last week, I've noticed a sign, two signs that warn motorists that beginning today through April 30th, the southbound lane of the road I take, which would be the direction I use coming into work, the southbound lane would be closed.

-They are closing, it's just about a quarter of a mile stretch, maybe a little longer, of the road, in order to repair a seawall that's in front of the Palm Beach Country Club and another club That routinely get pounded by the waves when there's a hurricane or when the waves are up.
+It's just about a quarter of a mile stretch, maybe a little longer, of the road, in order to repair a seawall that's in front of the Palm Beach Country Club and another club that routinely get pounded by the waves when there's a hurricane or when the waves are up.

 And this last two hurricanes have done great damage to the wall.